ARQ: A Mixed-Precision Quantization Framework for Accurate and Certifiably Robust DNNs: Approach

 \subsection{\Tool{} Search Algorithm}

-Algorithm \ref{alg:arq} presents the \Tool{} algorithm, which aims to determine the optimal quantization policy for a given DNN~$f$.
+\Tool{}'s search algorithm (Algo.~\ref{alg:arq}) determines the optimal quantization policy for a given DNN~$f$.
 We first {fully} certify the robustness of $g$, the smoothed version of $f$ {using a large number of samples} $n_0$ with function FullRobustCertify, and store the average certified radius of $g$ as $\ACRorig$ (line \ref{alg:arq:smoothorigin}, \ref{alg:arq:certifyorigin}).

-During each iteration, our RL agent observes the $k_{th}$ layer's configuration as state $S_k$ and uses the policy network $\mu(\cdot)$ learned from the previous iterations to determine an action $a_k$ (line \ref{alg:arq:lineAction}).
+During each episode $t$, we first initialize the list A to store the actions across all layers.
+And on each layer, our RL agent first observes the $k_{th}$ layer's configuration as state $S_k$ and uses the policy network $\mu(\cdot)$ learned from the previous episodes to determine an action $a_k$ (line \ref{alg:arq:lineAction}).
 For each layer, the agent selects two actions for the weights and the activations of that layer.
-The transition $(S_k, a_k, Reward, S_{k+1}, d)$ is stored in the replay buffer $D$ for training the agent's policy network (line \ref{alg:arq:lineA}).
-Here, $Reward$ is initially left blank, $S_{k+1}$ is the configuration of the next layer, and $d$ is the done signal indicating if it is the last layer.
+The transition $(S_k, a_k, Reward, S_{k+1})$ is stored in the replay buffer $D$ for training the agent's policy network (line \ref{alg:arq:lineA}).
+Here, $Reward$ is only updated when the actions for all layers are determined. $S_{k+1}$ is the configuration of the next layer.

-After the RL agent proposes the actions for all layers, we first transform the continuous actions in list $A$ into discrete bit-widths and combine them into a quantization policy list $P_t$.
+After the RL agent proposes the actions for all layers, we first transform the continuous actions in list $A$ into discrete bit-widths and combine them into a quantization policy list $P_t$ using the function CombineActionsToPolicy.
 Then we evaluate the resource usage of the base classifier $f_P$, which is quantized through $P_t$.
 If the proposed quantization policy $P_t$ exceeds the specified resource constraint $C_0$, we will sequentially decrease the bit-width of each layer until the constraint is finally satisfied (line \ref{alg:arq:linecombine}).